-Transactions between the Company and its subsidiaries, which are related parties, have been eliminated on consolidation and are not disclosed in this note.
+Transactions between the Group and its subsidiaries, which are related parties, have been eliminated on consolidation and are not disclosed in this note.
 Transactions between the Group and its joint ventures and associates are disclosed below.

-Transactions between the company and its subsidiaries, joint ventures and associates are disclosed in the Company's separate financial statements.
+Transactions between the Company and its subsidiaries, joint ventures and associates are disclosed in the Company's separate financial statements.

-2008 £m 2007 £m 2006 £m Supply of services by the Group 16 15 14 Purchases of goods or services by the Group (53) (49) (46) Amounts owed by joint ventures and associates to the Group 28 25 23 Amounts owed to joint ventures and associates by the Group (3) (3) (5)
+2009 £m 2008 £m 2007 £m

+Supply of services by the Group 15 16 15

+Purchases of goods or services by the Group Amounts owed by joint ventures (51) (53) (49)

+and associates to the Group Amounts owed to joint ventures 24 28 25

+and associates by the Group (3) (3) (3)

 Revenue is primarily generated from the provision of transponder capacity, marketing, airtime sales and support services.
 Purchases represent fees payable for channel carriage.
-Amounts owed by joint ventures and associates include £18 million (2007: £17 million) relating to loan funding.
-These loans bear interest at rates of between three month LIBOR plus 0.45% and six month LIBOR plus 1.5%.
-The maximum amount of loan funding outstanding in total from joint ventures and associates during the year was £18 million (2007: £17 million).
+Amounts owed by joint ventures and associates include £19 million (2008: £18 million) relating to loan funding.
+These loans bear interest at rates of three month LIBOR plus 0.45%, six month LIBOR plus 1.5% and one month and six month LIBOR plus 1%.
+The maximum amount of loan funding outstanding in total from joint ventures and associates during the year was £19 million (2008: £18 million).

-The Group took out a number of forward exchange contracts with counterparty banks during the period on behalf of two joint ventures: The History Channel (UK) and Chelsea Digital Media Limited.
-On the same dates as these forward contracts were entered into, the Group entered into equal and opposite contracts with the joint ventures in respect of these forward contracts.
+The Group took out a number of forward exchange contracts with counterparty banks during the year on behalf of the joint venture Chelsea Digital Media Limited.
+On the same dates as these forward contracts were entered into, the Group entered into equal and opposite contracts with the joint venture in respect of these forward contracts.

 The Group was not exposed to any of the net gains or losses on these forward contracts.
-The face value of forward exchange contracts that had not matured as at 30 June 2008 was £5 million (2007: £5 million).
+The face value of forward exchange contracts that had not matured as at 30 June 2009 was £3 million (2008: £5 million).